Sustainability and Social Responsibility

 • Crew and production-specific British Sign Language workshops.

 • Training and work placements for lower-socio economic background, ethnic minority, and LGBTQIA+ crew.
+To view our directory of organisations working to support crews from underrepresented backgrounds, please click here.

 Environmental Sustainability

-We support the screen sector’s transition to zero-carbon by working with industry and stakeholders to provide access to resources and expertise for sustainability goals.
+We support the screen sector’s transition to zero-carbon by working with industry stakeholders to provide access to resources and expertise for sustainability goals.

-albert, the UK’s leading organisation for environmental sustainability in the screen industry, offers online tools and training, events, practical guidance and thought leadership to screen industry professionals to help them identify and act upon opportunities on and off screen which can lead to effective climate actionBrowse Albert’s Suppliers Directory here.
+albert, the UK’s leading organisation for environmental sustainability in the screen industry. albert provide a supplier directory, online tools, training, events and practical guidance to help identify and act upon opportunities which can lead to effective climate action.
+Browse albert’s Suppliers Directory here.

 Many of the UK’s production hubs also offer dedicated sustainability representatives, while specialist consultancies and freelancers are available to help productions of all sizes film more sustainably.

-US-UK Collaboration
+International/UK Collaboration

 Contact us for bespoke guidance on environmental and social responsibility for your production.